 Since the Stuka had undergone the "weight creep" that typically afflicts combat aircraft over their evolution, its wing loading had become unacceptable, and in early 1943 production moved on in turn to the "Ju-87D-5", which featured distinctive "pointy" extended wingtips to improve handling, as well as the jettisonable landing gear developed for the Ju-87C series.
 The dive brakes were deleted after initial Ju-87D-5 production since it was used almost exclusively in the schlacht role.
 The two forward-firing MG-17 machine guns were also replaced with twin MG-151/20 20 millimeter cannon.

 Although a "Ju-87D-6" subvariant was planned, with the focus apparently being the simplification of manufacturing, it was not built.
-The next variant, the "Ju-87D-7", was a Ju-87D-5 with night flight instrumentation and long flame-damper exhausts to hide the exhaust glow from the pilot or potential enemies.
+The next variant, the "Ju-87D-7", was a Ju-87D-5 with night-flight instrumentation and long flame-damper exhausts to shield the exhaust glow from the pilot or potential enemies.
 The Ju-87D-7 also featured a further uprated Jumo 211P engine with 1,118 kW (1,500 HP).
 There was also a "Ju-87D-8" variant, which was a conversion of the Ju-87D-5 to Ju-87D-7 specification.
-A "Ju-87E" torpedo-bomber was considered, but was canceled after Germany gave up work on aircraft carriers in early 1943.
+A "Ju-87E" torpedo-bomber was considered, but was canceled after Germany gave up work on aircraft carriers in early 1943, twin-engine aircraft such as the Junkers Ju-88 being able to perform torpedo attacks out of land bases.
 The D-series Stukas were the last new-build Ju-87s, with the last of them rolled out in September 1944.
-Total production of all variants amounted to over 5,700 machines.BACK_TO_TOP
+Total production of all Stuka variants amounted to over 5,700 machines.BACK_TO_TOP

 The landing gear was to be fully retractable, with the main gear retracting backwards and rotating 90 degrees to lie flat in the wings, and the machine was to be powered by a Jumo 213 engine with 1,325 kW (1,776 HP) takeoff power.
 Offensive armament was to include a fixed MG-151/20 cannon in each wing, with typical bombloads consisting of a 1,000 kilogram (2,200 pound) bomb on the centerline and four 250 kilogram (550 pound) bombs under the wings.
 However, as the design evolved it became increasingly obvious that the Ju-187's capabilities were no great leap ahead of those of the Ju-87D-5, and so the Ju-187 program was abandoned in the fall of 1943 without a prototype being flown.